Rexturnull/NYCU-Wireless_Multimedia_Network/Chapter/GSM Architecture.md

    - Packet Core is a communication system that specializes in handling **data communication and packet-based data transmission**.
 It is typically used to support mobile data transmission, such as internet access, application usage, and messaging.
    - The billing method for Packet Core is typically **based on data usage rather than charging by call duration**.
 This means that users are billed based on the amount of data they transmit.
    - It **ensures efficient data routing, transmission**, and management to ensure users can quickly access the data and services they need.
+   - The Packet Core is **<font color=red>designed with memory and buffers to address priority issues</font>** and ensure data is processed in a first-come-first-served manner.